 The test is reasonably simple as long as you have read the material.
 You can take the test as many times as you like to pass or improve your score with out any extra cost.
-Once passed, you are awarded the NauticEd Skipper Certificate and you'll be on your way to building your sailing proficiency resume, which can be used with charter companies world wide.
+Once passed, the NauticEd Skipper Course passing result is added to your sailing competency resume along with any time you log in your free NauticEd electronic logbook.
 And the great thing, once you've registered, you can log back in for life for FREE to review the material and brush up your skills.
 We're constantly updating the course and adding information on new technologies as they emerge, so for just $67.50 - you'll always be up to date.

 The following illustration shows the parts of the sail and associated control lines.
 Of note is the bolt rope which is one of very few actual ropes on a boat (another is the bell rope).

 The bolt rope provides strength to the luff of the sail and is used also to slide into the track if there is one.
 On a head sail the bolt rope provides strength to the luff of the sail when "hanks" are used.

 Hanks are basically sliding clamps that slide up the forestay and are clamped onto the bolt rope at the leading edge (luff).

 The main halyard is attached to the head of the sail and is used to pull the sail up the mast.

 The gooseneck is a swivel connection from the boom to the mast.